Most of Quebec's long guns still unregistered with deadline fast approaching | CBC News

 Gun-control advocates, such as survivors of the Polytechnique shooting of 1989, are urging the provincial government to enforce the law once it goes into effect at the end of the month.

-They argue the registry will help law enforcement learn more about where guns that are used in violent crimes come from.
+They argue the registry will help law enforcement learn more about where guns come from that are used in violent crimes.

 With files from Matt D'Amours